dOrgTech/the-graph-mutations-spec/README.md

 ## *The Graph* Explorer Support (Dynamic Loading)
 As a short term solution, The Graph Explorer can (if I'm not mistaken) dynamically load and use Mutation Resolver packages by making use dynamic module importing.
 In the future, "Server Side Execution" is in my opinion the "real" solution to this problem.
 See section below.

-## Graph-Node Package Hosting
-Host the Mutation Resolver package from the graph-node, so users no longer have to rely on a 3rd party package repository.
-Once hosted, users can consume through the `npm` CLI like so:
-`npm i --save mutation-resolvers-package --registry http://graph-node`

-Or a `graph` CLI command could be added:
-`graph mutations install mutation-resolvers-package`

 ## Optimistic Updates
 TODO: more research needed